Drafting and Negotiating Convertible Preferred Stock Provisions: Protecting Interests of Businesses and Investors

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will discuss the risks and benefits of convertible preferred stock for investors and companies in negotiating convertible preferred term sheets to fully capture the benefits of the investment.
+This CLE course will discuss the risks and benefits of convertible preferred stock for investors and companies in negotiating convertible preferred term sheets to fully capture the benefits of the investment.
 The panel will discuss drafting considerations for key terms including liquidation preferences, conversions, anti-dilution protection, and tax and accounting issues.

 - Liquidation and distribution preferences